consumerio/api.consumernotebook.com/index.rst

 ============================ ============================================================
 GET /api/v1/lists/           Returns the most recent lists modified.
 GET /api/v1/lists/{id}/      Returns the detail on a specific lists.
-GET /api/v1/lists/schema/    Returns the structure of a Consumer Notebook list.
+:ref:`api-v1-list-schema`    Returns the structure of a Consumer Notebook list.
 ============================ ============================================================

 Grids